 By this stage we may change activity less within a lesson in order to develop concentration, tenacity and higher order thinking.
 However, the lesson would still be subdivided with activities.
 Most of our students continue to require a focus on their basic literacy or numeracy skills but need longer periods of time to develop their higher skills in preparation for reading and writing across the curriculum or applying their maths skills.
 In Year 6 we will support their approach to Key Stage 2 SAT’s to reduce stress and support self-esteem.
 Our Year 7s may have their first experience of formalised internal exams in school halls and we will develop time management skills and suitable study skills.

 Key Stage 4

 By Key Stage 4 we hope that your child will begin to develop intrapersonal skills and control the content of the lesson more.
 Most of our students at this age will have a study skills-based lesson.
-It will focus on the essential GCSE’s, e.g. English Language and Maths but has the flexibility to revise and prepare for GCSE’s that they wish to do well at in order to study Post 16.
+It will focus on the essential GCSE’s, e.g. English Language/Literature and Maths, but has the flexibility to revise and prepare for GCSE’s that they wish to do well at in order to study Post 16.
 Many of our students have Exam Access Arrangements, e.g. 25% extra time, a reader and/or a scribe and our lessons support our students in how to make the most of these.
-Some of our students, with severe dyslexia, Specific Language Impairment and or dyscalculia will sit Functional skills Maths and English and we continue to support them to pass these so that they can make progress after Year 11.
+Some of our students, with severe dyslexia, Specific Language Impairment and or dyscalculia will sit Functional Skills Maths and English and we continue to support them to pass these so that they can make progress after Year 11.